youngsoft/TangramKit/README.md

 ###TGLayoutSize
 `TGLayoutSize` is represent to the size of a view.
-UIView provides two extension variables:tg_width,tg_height to set view's width and height dimension.
+UIView provides two extension variables:tg_width,tg_height to set view's width and height dimension. there are three special TGLayoutSize const object: `.wrap`, `.fill`, `.average` mean: wrap all subviews size, fill in to superview's residual size, average the superview's size.

 ###TGWeight